sbdrchauhan/python-DS-ML/03_pandas/README.md

 df.median()   # calculates median of all numeric col df.describe()  # more stats of numeric cols
 ```
+>`.apply()` method in its inner working, actually in not so much efficient, it uses for loop.
+If we want to vectorize and make faster to use `apply` and `lambda` function, then you can read [here](https://towardsdatascience.com/do-you-use-apply-in-pandas-there-is-a-600x-faster-way-d2497facfa66).

 > `inplace=True` should be avoided, if you can, [read this](https://towardsdatascience.com/why-you-should-probably-never-use-pandas-inplace-true-9f9f211849e4).